-If you don’t want to read the whole article, go straight to the local SEO Checklist.
+If you don’t want to read the whole article, you can go straight to the local SEO Checklist.

 What is Local SEO?

-When you search google.co.uk for the term florists in London you will get a list of flower shops that have a live business in the general area of London.
+When you search google.co.uk for the term florists in London you will get a list of flower shops that have a physical business in the general area of London.

 Who needs local SEO?

-People use the Internet to search for a businesses before they actually visit and if they don’t find you it’s obvious that you are losing customers and opportunities and someone else will take advantage of them.
+People use the Internet to search for a business before they actually visit and if they don’t find yours, it’s obvious that you are losing customers and opportunities and someone else will take advantage of them.

 What are the benefits of local SEO for small business?

-Increase your chances of appearing high in the SERPS – As you can see from the images above, businesses that are chosen to appear in Google search results (including Google Places for Business listing) are more likely to receive more visits than websites that don’t appear in the recommendations.
+Increase your chances of appearing higher in the SERPS – As you can see from the examples above, businesses that are chosen to appear in Google local results (including Google Maps) are more likely to receive more visits than websites that don’t appear in the recommendations.

-More conversions – There is a high rate of conversion since visitors coming to the website from local search are highly targeted.
+More conversions – The conversion rate is higher since visitors coming to the website from local searches are highly targeted.

-Brand Visibility and awareness – More people searching for businesses in your area will know about your existence and this will make your brand more recognizable and also raise awareness’s about your business.
+Brand visibility and awareness –People searching for businesses in your area will know about your existence and this will make your brand more recognizable and also raise awareness’s about your business.

 How is local SEO different than general SEO?

-Also, if you are searching from mobile or if you allowed Google to track your location when searching from Desktop, you don’t have to type a location in your search string because Google already knows where you are located.
+If you are searching from a mobile or if you have allowed Google to track your location when searching from Desktop, you don’t have to type a location in your search query because Google already knows your location.

-No and the reason is that if you try to target users in a particular area, it will be more difficult to rank for keywords that are related to global search.
-Take for example my case with reliablesoft.net.
-We have clients from all over the World and since we want to rank for more general terms we do not give any local signals to search engines, other than those we need to give to our users for business clarity and trust.
+We have clients from all over the World and since we want to rank for more general terms, we do not provide any local signals to search engines, other than those we need to give to our users for business clarity and trust.